avadhoot7004/web-development/README.md

 - **Alert Function**: Our first JavaScript code involved using the `alert()` function to display a simple message to the user.

 ### Task: Hands-on practice with **Flexbox** and **Grid** layouts and revision of JavaScript basics.
-This included revising basics of JS and trying out the newly learnt CSS concepts.
+- This included revising basics of JS and trying out the newly learnt CSS concepts.
+- Navigate to the task [here](loginSignup/styles.css).